Sabato De Sarno named new artistic director of Gucci - ExBulletin

 Sabato De Sarno named new artistic director of Gucci

-I am delighted Sabato is joining Gucci as the house’s new creative director, one of the most influential roles in the luxury experience, said Gucci CEO Marco Bizzarri, highlighting his experience with a number of Italy’s most renowned luxury fashion houses.
+I am delighted that Sabato is joining Gucci as the house’s new creative director, one of the most influential roles in the luxury experience,” said Gucci CEO Marco Bizzarri, highlighting his experience with a number of the most renowned luxury fashion houses in Italy.

-Speculation is rife in the fashion world as to who will succeed Alessandro Michele after stepping down from the role unexpectedly last fall, after nearly eight years of redefining the brand’s codes with fluid, romantic and eclectic looks.
+Speculation is rife in the fashion world as to who will succeed Alessandro Michele after he unexpectedly left office last fall after nearly eight years of redefining the brand’s codes with flowing looks , romantic and eclectic.

 Like Michele when he was promoted from the in-house team in 2015, De Sarno is a relative unknown in the wider fashion world, having mostly worked behind the scenes.